Rafael Santos Borré: River Plate

 On 7 August 2017, Borré joined River Plate.
 On 23 November 2019, he scored River Plate's only goal in a 2–1 defeat to Flamengo in the Copa Libertadores final.

 For the 2020 Argentine season, Borré was the league's top scorer with 12 goals in 20 league matches and has cemented himself as a star for Gallardo due to his goalscoring and work rate.
 In April 2021, Borre scored a poker, scoring four goals in one match in the league.
 He is the maximum goal scorer in the legendary Gallardo era with 54 goals and 20 assists as of 18 April.

 On 1 July 2021, Santos Borré became a free agent.

 Eintracht Frankfurt

 On 5 July 2021, Santos Borré joined German club Eintracht Frankfurt.
 On 5 May 2022, he scored the winning goal in a 1–0 win over West Ham United in the second leg of the semi-finals of the Europa League, which helped his club to reach the final.
 In the final, Borré scored Eintracht's equalizer against Rangers, and the winning penalty (5–4) to win the competition for his team.

+Loan to Werder Bremen

+On 1 September 2023, the last day of the 2023 summer transfer window, Santos Borré joined Frankfurt's league rivals Werder Bremen on loan for the 2023–24 season.

+Internacional

+On 17 January 2024, Brazilian Série A club Internacional announced that an agreement had been reached with Eintracht Frankfurt for the signing of Santos Borré on a contract until December 2028.
+The date in which the transfer would happen was not specified, but revealed to be prior to 10 July 2024.
+The transfer fee involved was reported to be around €5.5 million.